qchappat/ECBME-2022-4060-Project-Kaggle-Open-Problems-Multimodal-Single-Cell--ntegration/README.md

 We made different models to understand and evaluate how patient-specific, or independent, is the genetic information.

-We built 5 different models, available in this repository, and work on the results of each model for our analyzis.
+We built 5 different models, available in this repository, and worked on the results of each model for our analyzis.